weaveworks/service/PLAYBOOK.md

 - Logs events to a sidecar, which then sends to bigquery.
 - Adds header to downstream requests to identify organisation.

-**If showing errors or high latency**: look at downstream servicesfor high error rates or latencies.
+**If showing errors or high latency**:
+- Look at downstream services for high error rates or latencies.

-Very little configuration; its all in the code.
+- Very little configuration; its all in the code.

 ### Users